mosquito-risk/Nacala/README.md

 `cd code` <br>
 `pip install -r requirements.txt` <br>

-### Evaluate Models
+### Test Models
-Once the test set placed and extracted ino the `datasets` folder, perfromance metrics can be obtaied on the test set.
+Once the test set placed and extracted into the `datasets/nacala` folder, performance metrics can be obtained on the test set.

 Two testing scripts provided in the repository. `pred_seg.py` for all segmentation models and `pred_yolov8.py` for YOLOv8.